StudyLTCovid.com

 In the other protocols (i.e., Full 31 days and 'Quick Impressions') already presented here at StudyLTCovid.com participants are randomized to apply the intervention to "Head Only," or "Head & Back."
 Quicky summarized: Does the region exposed make a difference in a participant's outcome ?
 Does the total surface area exposed make a difference in the participant's outcome ?

-So for those joining the Approach #3 "Minimalist" protocol, I could do the same think.
-I could use a randomization list and let someone giving me a hand contact the participant too inform which area is "theirs" during the 10 days of intervention.
+So for those joining the Approach #3 "Minimalist" protocol, I could do the same thing.
+I could use a randomization list and let someone giving me a hand, contact the participant to inform which area is "theirs" during the 10 days of intervention.
 I'm not told by my "helpers" about that choice, and the participant doesn't tell me until its all over.
 Sounds very "Scientific Method" because it is.

 But wait.
 The above introduction to the "Minimalist" protocol informs that that too will be left up to the participant to choose.

-So in keeping with that promise or method.
-Each participant can decide.
-"Head only" takes 10 min/ day; "Head & Back" takes 20 min/ day.
+So in keeping with that promise or method: Each participant can decide.
+"Head only" takes 10 min/ day; "Head & Back" takes 20 min/ day, unless done simultaneously with two lamps.
 So the choice is hers/ his based on components like time limits, possible beliefs that "more is better," and probably others.
 Perhaps just a subjective feeling about it.

 And of course, HOW to apply the light to either or both of these areas needs a few words as well.